 Graduates from Florida Tech are prepared for career opportunities having completed coursework and research based on the latest body of technical knowledge in the industry.
 With professors who bring a wealth of experience to the classroom, and a culture that empowers graduates to be future leaders, Florida Tech offers students seeking an environmental resource management master’s degree the perfect opportunity to prepare for the complex environmental issues they’ll face in their career.

 Working toward an environmental resource management master’s degree means getting out in the field and experiencing the environment.
 With access to nearby natural laboratories, including the Atlantic Ocean marine ecosystem, the estuarine habitats of the Indian River Lagoon, and the area’s other natural resources, students are exposed to a wide range of courses and fieldwork that develop the skills they need to become environmental resource managers.

-Because of small class sizes and a close-knit academic community, environmental resource management master's degree students have the benefit of individualized attention from professors to explore their interests and develop a personal career path.
+Because of small class sizes and a close-knit academic community, environmental resource management master’s degree students have the benefit of individualized attention from professors to explore their interests and develop a personal career path.
 With encouragement and support, students often collaborate on faculty research projects and publish findings in noted research journals.
-Graduate students also participate in internships with prestigious organizations such as Audubon Society, Save the Manatees and Harbor Branch Oceanographic Institute.
+Graduate students also participate in internships with prestigious organizations such as the Audubon Society, Save the Manatees, and the Harbor Branch Oceanographic Institute.